-If you have a two-tier copay plan with mail order at two times retail and \$310 deductible, and the plan copays are not greater than \$25 generic and \$80 brand, then the plan is creditable.
+If you have a two-tier copay plan with mail order at not more than three times retail and \$320 deductible, and the plan copays are not greater than \$30 generic and \$130 brand, then the plan is creditable.
 See bold area on Table 1.
 In Table 1 under the "Two Tier Plans heading," see the "Ex.
 2" row surrounded by a rectangle.